Buying and Selling a Vehicle

 - If vehicle ownership is being transferred due to marriage, you will need your marriage license.
 A lien holder consent form may also be required.

-- If the vehicle is given as a gift, an affidavit signed by the previous owner must be provided, or sales tax will be collected at the time of registration.
+- If the vehicle is given as a gift, an Affidavit to a Fact signed by the previous owner must be provided, or sales tax will be collected at the time of registration.
 The affidavit should state that the vehicle was given as a gift and not sold.

 - Additional documents may be required by State law, if other selling circumstances exist.